 - Since we acquired our interest in OMLs 4, 38 and 41 in July 2010, as operator we have drilled 45 new development wells, completed multiple workovers, reactivated production from pre-existing wells, constructed and installed a new liquid treatment facility, upgraded and significantly expanded the Oben gas plant, completed a new liquids pipeline linking our assets directly to the Warri refinery, installed additional storage capacity and implemented gas lift to aid our production with pressure support.

-- Seplat has consistently been one of the most active drillers in Nigeria and has successfully undertaken and completed significant facilities and infrastructure projects on a fast-track timetable and within budget.
+- In recent years, Seplat has been one of the most active drillers in Nigeria and has successfully undertaken and completed significant facilities and infrastructure projects on a fast-track timetable and within budget.

-- At OMLs 4, 38 and 41 we have increased liquids production six-fold from an initial gross rate of 14,000 bopd at time of acquisition in 2010 to a 2015 peak rate of over 84,000 bopd.
-Similarly, we have seen our annualised average working interest production grow during this period, from 21,431 boepd in 2011 (our first full year of operations) to 43,372 boepd in 2015.
+- At OMLs 4, 38 and 41 we have increased liquids production six-fold from an initial gross rate of 14,000 bopd at time of acquisition in 2010 to a peak rate of over 84,000 bopd (prior to shut-in of the Forcados terminal in mid February).
+Similarly, we had seen our overall annualised average working interest production grow during this period, from 21,431 boepd in 2011 (our first full year of operations) to 43,372 boepd in 2015.
+Prior to shut-in of the Forcados terminal in mid-February 2016, our working interest production was running at an average rate in excess of 52,000 boepd.

 5. Strong margin cash flow